 - 1easily broken or damaged

-Take a moment to familiarize yourself with how "fragile" can be used in various situations through the following examples!
+Take a moment to familiarize yourself with how "delicate" can be used in various situations through the following examples!